Have you ever wondered how many times a day you should feed your cat?

 Feeding cats the way nature intended

 Quite a few resources suggest feeding the very minimum of three times per day for the pet parent that is gone all day at work (me being one of them).
 This schedule would be in the morning, when you arrive home from work, and right before bedtime.
 Some resources suggest feeding five times per day.
-This does not mean you will add additional full servings, as this will lead to weight gain.
-You will have to distribute the daily amount of food between these three feedings, or however many feedings per day you choose.
-Yes, it's a little more work, but aren't our cats worth it?
+This does not imply three to five full servings, as this will lead to weight gain.
+You will have to distribute the total daily amount of food between these three feedings, or however many feedings per day you choose.

-Please note: They are eating less at each meal, which may result in higher activity level and possible weight loss.
+Please note: With smaller servings at each of three to five meals, you may see a higher activity level and possible weight loss in your cat.
 (Think about how full and inactive you feel when over-eating as opposed to eating lighter and having more energy.)
-If your cat is already at a good slim weight and then begins losing weight with smaller meals spread out through the day, you will need to slightly increase the amount fed each meal.
+If your cat is already at a good slim weight and then begins losing weight with smaller meals spread throughout the day, you will need to slightly increase the amount fed each at meal.
 It will be some experimenting as their bodies adjust to the change.

-You must also consider his or her activity level in accordance to how much you are feeding if you want to mimic a feeding schedule more closely related to your cat's natural physiological design.
+You must also consider your cat's activity level in accordance to how much you are feeding if you want to mimic a feeding schedule more closely related to your cat's natural physiological design.

-When we want to lose weight, there are three components involved (unless one has a thyroid problem involved):
+When we want to lose weight, there are three components involved (unless one has a thyroid problem involved), which apply to cats as well:

 - Eat better quality, nutritious, healthy foods